 Pot roast is one of the easiest, most satisfying dishes you can make, and the variations are endless.

 Last night I decided to make it with a rosemary flavor.
 Our 4 lb (bone in) roast disappeared in minutes.
 We were hoping for leftovers, but all we’ve got left now is some of the delicious broth and melted onions!
 The kids are either headed for a growth spurt, or it really was that good!

 Pot roast cut of beef 6 Large carrots – other root vegetables are … Continue reading Rosemary Pot Roast

 I’m back on GAPS and feeling much better already!
 It’s only been 3 days since quitting my gluten challenge and for the first time in ages I didn’t wake up with a stomach ache.

 The core of GAPS is soup.
 It doesn’t have to be complicated.
 Here’s what I’m having for breakfast today:

 Meatball Soup Cooking

-Homemade beef stock Broccoli florets Dried tomatoes We have some from last summer that Kelsy dehydrated.
+Homemade beef stock Broccoli florets Dried tomatoes We have some from last summer that TinyHands dehydrated.
 I don’t recommend store-bought.
 Tomatoes are a nightshade veggie which can be inflammatory.
 Many people wait to introduce nightshades.
 When we first … Continue reading Meatball Soup